Does Medicare Cover Air Conditioners ?

 Read my short guide outlining how to find your SHIP and get your free help – “Free Help Understanding Medicare And Medicaid ?
 Here’s Where You Get It”.

 Does Medicaid cover air conditioners ?

-Each state has lots of different options as to what can be done with Medicaid.
+Each state has many options with regard to what can be done with Medicaid.

-Due to the fact that Medicaid is funded both federally and by the state, it often will agree to waive eligibility requirements for different programs to help widen their scope, or to capture a specific demographic..
+Due to the fact that Medicaid is funded both federally, and by the state, Medicaid will often agree to waive eligibility requirements for different programs to help widen their scope, or to capture a specific demographic.

 The programs on which Medicaid agrees to waive requirements are called “waivers”.